Tencent: Shenzhen Yayue Technology

 In 2023, an entity controlled by the state-owned China Internet Investment Fund took a golden share investment in Shenzhen Yayue Technology.
 The stock price of Tencent sank when news of the deal was published.

+Stunlock Studios

+Stunlock Studios is a Swedish video game developer based in Skövde, founded in 2010, and now majority owned by Tencent.
+The company is best known for the Battlerite series, which was released in November 2017, and V Rising, released as an early access game in May 2022.
+In 2019 Tencent bought a 31 percent share of the company, and later became a majority owner in 2021.

 Research

-In 2007, Tencent invested over RMB100 million in the establishment of the Tencent Research Institute, which became China's first research center dedicated to core Internet technologies.
+In 2007, Tencent invested over RMB100 million in the establishment of the Tencent Research Institute, which became China's first research centre dedicated to core Internet technologies.
 The campuses are located in Beijing, Shanghai, and Shenzhen.

 In 2012, Tencent launched Tencent YouTu Lab, an AI research department that focuses on computer vision, including optical character recognition (OCR), image understanding, and generation.

 In 2020, as part of Tencent's efforts to combat the COVID-19 and future pandemic, Tencent established an AI Joint Lab with respiratory disease expert Zhong Nanshan to conduct research on disease screening, prevention, and outbreak warnings.

 In 2023, Tencent debuted its large language model Hunyuan for enterprise use.
 In 2023, Tencent announced its partnership with the Chinese Academy of Agricultural Sciences (CAAS) to establish a Digital Seed Bank at the Tencent Science and Technology Museum.